 Double-fold the 3.5″ border and pin down the thumb pins to secure it, 4 pins on the short side and 5 pins on the long side.

-Complete all 4 sides and make sure you pull the canvas in tension while pinned down so that it is tight and firm.
+Complete all 4 sides and make sure you pull the cloth in tension while pinned down so that it is tight and firm.

-Trace the outline of the shoes-face of your foot size with a pencil on your canvas.
-Mark the center-line.
-Trace both the right and left sides of your shoes-faces on top and bottom of the canvas respectively (just flip the paper pattern to change from left to right and vice-versa).
-The pattern shown below is a simple casual thong-style sandal.
-There are several types of patterns for you to choose from, closed-toe, opened-toe, horizontal single-strap, horizontal double-straps, diagonal-straps, crossed-straps, and many more…..
+Trace the outline of the vamp template of your foot size with a pencil on your canvas.
+Mark the center line.
+Trace both the right and left sides of the vamp on top and bottom of the canvas, respectively (just flip the vamp’s paper pattern to change from left to right and vice-versa).

-That’s it, now your framed canvas is ready for beading!!!!
+That’s it, and now your Aida canvas frame is ready for beading!!!!

 Ursula